Subscribe

 extraordinary results.

-- Author unknown; Taken from Briensburg
+- Author unknown; Taken from

-church of Christ
+Briensburg church of Christ

-bulletin via The Central Message,
+bulletin via The

-bulletin of the Central church of Christ
+weekly bulletin of the Central

-in Paducah
+church of Christ in Paducah

 KY.
-Jim Faughn serves as an elder
+Jim Faughn serves as

-and preacher for
+an elder and preacher for the

-the congregation.
+congregation.
 He may be

 contacted through the